vergi40/vergiFinance/README.md

   * Support extended to other equity types and events if deemed necessary.
 * Functions - simple functions for small tedious tasks
   * CalculateDueDate
+  * CalculateWorkDaysForMonth
+  * GenerateSalesEstimateReport

+### Roadmap
+* Mock data
+* Simple config whether to use mock or real data
+* Back transaction parsing and definitions support

 ## vergiCommon